micro-community/development/roadmap/services.md

 Services can extend beyond RPC to also provide an API, Web or Mobile apps.

-## Platform
+## Server

-Services provided by the core Micro Runtime
+Services provided by the core runtime

 - [x] **Auth** - Authentication and Authorization of users and services
 - [x] **Broker** - Async publish and subscribe messaging